fiveman1/rbxm-parser-ts/README.md

 # rbxm-parser

-Parser for reading Roblox model (.rbxm) files.
+Parser for reading and writing Roblox model (.rbxm) files.
 Written in TypeScript with strong typing automatically generated from Roblox.

-Currently only supports reading models, but writing will be implemented in the future.

-Finally, this only supports .rbxm (binary format) Roblox model files.
+This only supports .rbxm (binary format) Roblox model files.
 Not planning to support .rbxmx (XML format).

 ## How To Use